DuartePombo/lambda_invoice_generator/README.md

 # Invoice Generator

 **Personal Project Disclaimer**: I created this for my own monthly billing needs and decided to share it publicly in case it helps other freelancers and consultants.
-The following README is obviously AI-generated, but I read quickly through it and looks good enough to me.

-Having said this, if you are interested in using this and run into any issues with the setup and this README does not help much, feel free to reach out!
+If you are interested in using this and run into any issues with the setup, feel free to reach out!

 ## 📋 Table of Contents